 When all else fails, check in with a professional on how to treat neck pain and prevent ongoing discomfort.
 Chiropractors, acupuncturists and registered massage therapists are all well trained in releasing tight neck muscles.
 A certified chiropractic practitioner can address the neck with soft tissue therapy and gentle mobilizations in an effort to mitigate aching joints and tight neck muscles leading to pain.
 A combination of chiropractic treatment with exercise movements is proven to be more effective than treating this area with over-the-counter pain relievers.
 Other treatments may include low-level laser therapy and Interferential current (IFC).

 An acupuncturist uses small needles to release muscle tension with direct stimulation.
 Acupuncture can be an effective treatment for conditions such as migraines, osteoarthritis, and back, shoulder and neck pain.

 A registered massage therapist can perform myofascial release to immediately relieve neck pain by gently massaging the affected tissue.
 This individual can also work through the entire spinal system to restore it to health.

 The best practice is always to take preventative actions, rather than waiting until the pain becomes a problem.
 Start incorporating some or all of these practices into your day to keep neck pain at bay.

-Drs.
+Authors: Drs.
 Marco and Paolo De Ciantis are Toronto-based chiropractic doctors and co-owners of Sports Specialist Rehab Centre.
 The identical twins specialize in pain and injury prevention, working with a range of patients from athletes looking to improve their performance to individuals who simply want day-to-day tasks to be easier, in an effort to restore optimal well-being.
 They are regular contributors to Optimyz Magazine print and digital editions.